- Discuss the vocabulary terms for movement and anatomical position.

 Mass is the amount of matter in an object, and weight is the gravitational force of attraction on an object.

-Training for balance has been shown to be beneficial in improving dynamic joint stabilization.
+Balance training is beneficial in improving dynamic joint stabilization.

 Joint Mobility and Stability